0xideas/sequifier-archive/README.md

 [configs/train/default-on-preprocessed.yaml](./configs/train/default-on-preprocessed.yaml)

-Depending on whether the preprocessing step was executed.
+depending on whether the preprocessing step was executed.

 #### Inferring on test data using the trained model